Collaborative Semantic Alignment in Recommendation Systems: Experiments

 \subsection{RQ4: Case Study}

-To provide visual evidence of CollabContext's effectiveness in aligning user representations with item contextual representations while preserving the integrity of item-learned representations, we present a case study in Fig \ref{fig:case_study}.
-In the left figure, which represents the representation space following traditional collaborative filtering alignment, the item contextual representation (blue) is shown surrounding the user (green) and item (purple) mapped representations by MLP.
-This spatial arrangement suggests that the item contextual representation is not effectively integrated into the same space as the user and item representations.
-In contrast, CollabContext, as shown in the right figure, successfully aligns the user and item learned representations within the item contextual representation space, ensuring that informative contextual information is retained.
+To provide visual evidence of CARec's effectiveness in aligning user representations with item semantic representations while preserving the integrity of item-learned representations, we present a case study in Fig \ref{fig:case_study}.
+In the left figure, which represents the representation space following traditional collaborative filtering alignment, the item semantic representation (blue) is shown surrounding the user (green) and item (purple) mapped representations by MLP.
+This spatial arrangement suggests that the item semantic representation is not effectively integrated into the same space as the user and item representations.
+In contrast, CARec, as shown in the right figure, successfully aligns the user and item learned representations within the item semantic representation space, ensuring that informative semantic information is retained.
 This alignment contributes to significant improvements in both warm and cold settings, showcasing the model's enhanced performance.